Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    :alt: Select box bound to a list of user groups
    :name: Select box bound to a list of user groups

-   Select box bond to a list of user groups
+   Select box bound to a list of user groups

 Modify the field of a tracker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^